Things! Things everywhere!

 But things make me happy!

 Answer: I agree – I also have things that make me happy.
-Fortunately, I know of a lot of other things that make me even more happy than to own expensive things.
-For example spending valuable time with my friends and family – or being able to do exactly what I want every day and not having to worry about money.
-If you would rather buy a new fashion item once a month than to be financial independent, escape the rat race and decide over your own time, then be my guest – but I know what I prefer.
+Fortunately, I know about a lot of other things that make me even more happy than to own expensive things.
+For example, spending valuable time with my friends and family – or being able to do exactly what I want every day and not having to worry about money.
+If you would rather buy a new fashion item once a month than to be financially independent, escape the rat race and control your own time, then be my guest – but I know what I prefer.

 But things make my life easier/better!

 Answer: Yes, some things do make your life easier or better – and of course you should invest in those, but with caution.
 One of my favorite examples is buying cars.
-I have lots of colleagues that own the largest, most mean machines, and they pay heavily for that.
+I have lots of colleagues that own the largest, most mean machines, and they pay a lot for those.
 A car is essentially a way to get from A to B – nothing more.
-This is why I simply do not understand that some people do not opt for the cheapest option (i.e. buying a car with low fixed, the car’s price, cost and variable, gas mileage/maintenance, cost) – or hell, why you wouldn’t buy a bike and get “free” fitness on the way to work instead.
-If you really need something to make your life easier/better, then make sure that you make the right and cheap decisions (and here I am not thinking about electrical consumer appliances that does a job 20 seconds faster than you could do yourself with your bare hands – leave those alone, they’ll break soon enough…)
+This is why I simply do not understand why some people do not opt for the cheapest option.
+This means buying a car with a low fixed cost (i.e. the car’s price) and low variable costs (e.g. gas and maintenance) – or hell, why wouldn’t you buy a bike and get a “free” workout on the way to work instead.
+If you really need something to make your life easier/better, make sure that you make the right and most financially sound decisions.
+Here I am not thinking about electrical consumer appliances that do a job 20 seconds faster than you could do yourself with your bare hands – leave those alone, they’ll break soon enough…

 But I deserve it!

 Answer: No, you don’t!
 I would wish that people started talking the same way about saving up.
 You do deserve to save money, so you can achieve financial freedom!